dlhamilton/AI-DermDiagnosis/README.md

 ### Pages

 **Project Summary** - This page provides an overall summary of the project.
 Showing the outline of the system, information about the data set, the business requirments and a link to this read me.
+This answers Business Requirement 4.

 - Project Description: Brief text block summarizing the project, the goals, and the proposed AI solution.
 - Warning: Explaining he importance of seeing a medical profession for a check up.